A Systematic Survey of Security Threats and Defenses in LLM-Based AI Agents: A Layered Attack Surface Framework: Open Problems and Future Directions

-Addressing T3 and T4 threats requires building infrastructure that agents currently lack: (a) persistent, tamper-evident behavioral logs spanning multiple sessions; (b) statistical baselines for normal agent behavior specific to each deployment context; and (c) real-time anomaly scoring that can distinguish malicious behavioral shifts from legitimate adaptation.
-This is a systems research problem as much as an ML problem.
+Addressing T3 and T4 threats requires building infrastructure that agents currently lack: (a) persistent, tamper-evident behavioral logs spanning multiple sessions (the schema in \secref{sec:actionlog} is a starting point); (b) statistical baselines for normal agent behavior specific to each deployment context; and (c) real-time anomaly scoring that can distinguish malicious behavioral shifts from legitimate adaptation.
+The benchmark infrastructure called for in Gap 1 is a prerequisite: without ground-truth T3/T4 attack-defense pairs, anomaly scorers cannot be calibrated.